Southern California Social Security Appeal Lawyers

 Step 4: Request for Hearing

 If your claim is denied, then it is time to appeal the decision by requesting a hearing before an administrative law judge.
 It is critical to have competent legal representation at this stage of the process.
+Our lawyers make sure you have the right kind of medical and other evidence to give a true picture of your condition.

-An important service our lawyers provide is making sure you have the right kind of medical and other evidence to give a true picture of your condition.
+We will write to doctors who have examined and treated you to explain the Social Security regulations and the reports you need.
 If appropriate, we may refer you to specialists to examine you and may request reports from them.
 These doctors will give an honest appraisal of your disability.
 Of course, we do not guarantee that they will find you disabled.

 Step 5: Your Social Security Disability Hearing